Saambell/hayase-bot/README.md

 # hayase-bot
-Advanced bot based on Hiboy Scritpts, with auto-moving and antimacro
+Advanced bot based on Hiboy Scritpts, with auto-moving and antimacro.

+>>>> Currently not working, need some updates and revisions. <<<<